puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 The RPC 'show-subscription-data' can be used for displaying information about created subscription.
 RPC input contains identifier of target subscription.

-RPC output for existing subscription contains 'topology-id', 'node-id', 'subtree-path', and 'data-change-scope' - the same fields that can also be specified in the 'create-data-change-subscription' RPC input.
+RPC output for existing subscription contains 'topology-id', 'node-id', 'subtree-path' and 'data-change-scope' - the same fields that can also be specified in the 'create-data-change-subscription' RPC input.
 If subscription with specified ID doesn't exist, RPC will return 404 status code with standard RESTCONF error container.